Does installing the Gainsight PX tag impact the performance of my Web Application?

 If you believe the data showing in Gainsight PX is incorrect/missing, your dev team will need to "fix/update" the data at the source (i.e. your database) and only then will the data also get updated in Gainsight PX the next time the user logs into your product.

-What happens when there are multiple engagements that are triggered for a user?
+What happens when there are multiple engagements that a user is qualified for?

 Gainsight PX will never show more than one engagement to the user at a time so that the user experience is preserved.
-Therefore, there is a priority order set up to decide which engagements take priority.
+Therefore, there is a priority order set up to decide which engagements to take priority.
 This priority order is as follows: